YashLavhate/eduportal-backend/README.md

+# 📚 EduPortal

-🔹 Project Overview
+## 🔹 Project Overview

-EduPortal is a multi-role education platform designed for students, teachers, and admins.
+**EduPortal** is a multi-role education platform designed for students, teachers, and admins.
 It provides secure access, efficient data handling, and scalable performance for managing educational activities.

-🔹 Frontend (React + Vite)

-Description:

-The frontend is built using React with Vite for fast performance and smooth user experience.
-It provides role-based dashboards and interactive UI for different users.

-Key Features:

-Fast and responsive UI using React + Vite

-Separate dashboards for Student, Teacher, and Admin

-Login and Registration system

-Role-based access control (RBAC) in UI

-API integration with backend

-Clean and user-friendly design

-🔹 Backend (Node.js + Express)

-Description:

-The backend is developed using Node.js and Express, handling authentication, role management, and API services.

-Key Features:

-RESTful APIs for all operations

-JWT-based authentication for secure login

-Role-Based Access Control (RBAC)

-Input validation and structured error handling

-Rate limiting for security and performance

-Modular and scalable architecture

-🔹 Database (MySQL)

-Description:

-MySQL is used for storing and managing application data efficiently.

-Key Features:

-Well-structured relational schema

-Indexed queries for fast data retrieval

-Optimized performance (reduced query latency)

-Handles large user data (1000+ users)

-🔹 Cloud Storage (Pinata)

-Description:

-Pinata is used for storing and managing files on IPFS in a decentralized way.

-Key Features:

-Secure file storage using IPFS

-Easy upload and retrieval of files

-Reliable and scalable storage solution

-🔹 Purpose

-Provide a centralized platform for education management

-Ensure secure access using authentication and RBAC

-Improve performance with optimized database design

-Support scalable and efficient system for multiple users
+---

+## 🚀 Frontend (React + Vite)

+### Description
+The frontend is built using React with Vite for fast performance and a smooth user experience.
+It provides role-based dashboards and an interactive interface.

+### Features
+- Fast and responsive UI using React + Vite
+- Separate dashboards for Student, Teacher, and Admin
+- Login and Registration system
+- Role-Based Access Control (RBAC) in UI
+- API integration with backend
+- Clean and user-friendly design

+---

+## ⚙️ Backend (Node.js + Express)

+### Description
+The backend handles authentication, role management, and API services using Node.js and Express.

+### Features
+- RESTful APIs for all operations
+- JWT-based authentication
+- Role-Based Access Control (RBAC)
+- Input validation
+- Structured error handling
+- Rate limiting for security
+- Modular and scalable architecture

+---

+## 🗄️ Database (MySQL)

+### Description
+MySQL is used to store and manage application data efficiently.

+### Features
+- Structured relational database design
+- Indexed queries for faster performance
+- Reduced query latency
+- Supports 1000+ users

+---

+## ☁️ Cloud Storage (Pinata - IPFS)

+### Description
+Pinata is used for decentralized file storage using IPFS.

+### Features
+- Secure file storage
+- Easy upload and retrieval
+- Scalable and reliable system

+---

+## 🎯 Purpose
+- Provide a centralized education platform
+- Ensure secure access with authentication and RBAC
+- Improve performance with optimized database design
+- Support scalability for multiple users

+---

+## 🛠️ Tech Stack
+- **Frontend:** React.js, Vite
+- **Backend:** Node.js, Express.js
+- **Database:** MySQL
+- **Authentication:** JWT
+- **Cloud:** Pinata (IPFS)

+---

+## 📌 Future Improvements
+- Add real-time notifications
+- Improve UI/UX
+- Add analytics dashboard
+- Mobile responsiveness enhancements